 Case studies of data analytics in action

 - Financial services: Data analytics plays a pivotal role in fraud detection and prevention in the financial industry.
-By analyzing vast amounts of data, financial institutions can detect suspicious activities, identify potential fraud patterns, and take proactive measures to mitigate risks.
+By analysing vast amounts of data, financial institutions can detect suspicious activities, identify potential fraud patterns, and take proactive measures to mitigate risks.

 A career in data analytics offers exciting opportunities for individuals interested in working with data and driving data-driven decision-making.
 By understanding the fundamentals of data analytics, acquiring the necessary skills and competencies, and gaining practical experience, aspiring data analysts can position themselves for a successful and rewarding career in this dynamic field.